TugboatQA/docs/tutorials/drupal7/index.md

 }
 ```

-Add a file named `tugboat.settings.php` in the same directory as `settings.php`
+Add a file to the git repository at `.tugboat/settings.local.php` with the
-with the following content:
+following content:

 ```php
 <?php